Procurement Policy

 2. Scope, Roles and Responsibilities

-This policy applies to all Curo colleagues and residents who are involved with the procurement of goods, works or services and the management of Curo contracts.
+This policy applies to all colleagues of Curo Group (Albion) Limited, Curo Places Limited and Curo Choice Limited and residents who are involved with the procurement of goods, works or services and the management of Curo contracts.
+This policy does not apply to Curo Enterprise Limited who maintain a Curo Enterprise Limited Procurement Policy.

-The Director of Asset, Procurement and Contract Management is accountable for the delivery of the policy.
+The Director of Asset & Procurement is accountable for the delivery of the policy.

-Each work package will be sponsored either by an Executive, a member of the SMT (Senior Management Team) or a member of the LG (Leadership Group).
-The Sponsor will have primary responsibility for adhering to the policy but may delegate to an officer the responsibility for leading the procurement and managing the contract.
+Each procurement project will be sponsored either by an Executive Team member or a member of the LG (Leadership Group).
+The Sponsor will have primary responsibility for adhering to the policy but may delegate to a colleague the responsibility for leading the procurement and managing the contract.

-The Contract Manager is the officer responsible for day to day contract management and for the end-to-end procurement activity.
-They own the budget for the expenditure and manage the relationships and performance with the suppliers.
-The Procurement and Supply Chain Manager is responsible for engaging and communicating with all stakeholders impacted by the procurement activity.
+The Contract Manager or Contract Business Partner is the colleague responsible for day-to-day contract management (including liaising with the Procurement Team to ensure contract management information required for notices to be published under the Procurement Act 2023 is provided) and for the end-to-end procurement activity.
+They own or oversee the budget for the expenditure and manage the relationships and performance with the suppliers/contractors.
+The Procurement Manager is responsible for engaging and communicating with all stakeholders impacted by the procurement activity.

-The Contract Manager (who may also be the Procurement Lead) ensures that both parties to a contract meet their obligations to ensure the services or works are delivered and overall performance throughout the life of a contract is maintained at expected levels.
-The Contract Manager is responsible for ensuring compliance with the terms and conditions of contract, as well as documenting and agreeing any changes or amendments that may arise during its implementation or execution.
+The Contract Manager or Contract Business Partner (who may also be the Procurement Lead) ensures that both parties to a contract meet their obligations to ensure the services or works are delivered and overall performance throughout the life of a contract is maintained at expected levels.
+The Contract Manager or Contract Business Partner is responsible for ensuring compliance with the terms and conditions of contract, as well as documenting and agreeing any changes or amendments that may arise during its implementation or execution.

 The Procurement Team will provide a procurement framework, advice and assistance, training and support to enable the Sponsor and Lead to undertake effective procurement activities.